RabbitCrab/Chinese-Character-Traditional-Scene-Text/README.md

 <font size = "3">

 <b>NOTE :exclamation:</b> <br>
 This code <b>IS NOT</b> the latest version of YOLOv5.
-Therefore, training using this code will not compatible with the code provided on [YOLOv5](https://github.com/ultralytics/yolov5).
+Therefore, training using this code will not compatible with the code provided on [YOLOv5](https://github.com/ultralytics/yolov5), or vice versa.

 </font>